Carlos Alfonzo: Exhibitions

 Paradoxically, Alfonzo made the decision to leave Cuba just 8 months before the opening of the pivotal Volumen 1 (Volume 1) exhibition that heralded a new international direction in contemporary Cuban art, and where Alfonzo was slated to exhibit among those who would later become known as the 1980s generation.

 Within the decade following his exile from Cuba, the young artist and political refugee was awarded a Cintas Fellowship in the visual arts in 1983 and a visual artist fellowship in Painting from the National Endowment for the Arts in Washington D.C. in 1984.

 His work has been exhibited in solo and group shows on a national and international scale including the 1991 Whitney Biennial, the exhibition entitled Hispanic Art in the United States, which traveled to seven prominent American institutions, and the 41st Biennial Exhibition of Contemporary American Painting at Corcoran Gallery.
 "His work was represented in the Outside Cuba exhibition and the Cuba-USA: The First Generation traveling exhibition."

-Carlos Alfonzo was the subject of several solo exhibitions in institutions including the Miami Art Museum, the Bass Museum of Art in Miami Beach, the Southeastern Center for Contemporary Art in North Carolina, and the Hal Bromm Gallery in New York.
+In 2016, the Pérez Art Museum Miami (PAMM) presented Carlos Alfonzo: Clay Works and Painted Ceramics, a career survey shedding light on Alfonzo's ceramic production.
+The exhibition included two studies for large murals in Miami.
+According to César Trasobares, the curator of Carlos Alfonzo: Clay Works and Painted Ceramics at PAMM: “For Alfonzo, works in clay and ceramic were an integral part of his evolving pictorial expression.”Carlos Alfonzo was the subject of several solo exhibitions in institutions including the Miami Art Museum, the Bass Museum of Art in Miami Beach, the Southeastern Center for Contemporary Art in North Carolina, and the Hal Bromm Gallery in New York.
 His work was featured in Triumph of the Spirit: Carlos Alfonso, A Survey 1975–1991, published by the Miami Art Museum.